auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 Notice we can give multiple descriptions of the same data.
 From the many equal interpretations we choose one.
 Our choices can change and evolve over time, but how do we choose an interpretation?
 How should we?
 If we want a meaningful life, we should choose a description of our history which opens opportunity for further growth and compression.

-physics based equation for intelligence, explanation of morality, we're a greedy algorithm, branching and evolution,

 ---

 # [Ethics](https://en.wikipedia.org/wiki/Ethics)